jauderho/dockerfiles/README.md

 ## About

 Almost all of these images live on Docker Hub under [jauderho](https://hub.docker.com/u/jauderho/).
-Images are also available on GitHub Container Registtry.
+Images are also available on [GitHub Container Registry](https://github.com/users/jauderho/packages?repo_name=dockerfiles).

 ## Resources